fulldecent/swift6-module-template/Recipe.md

     6. Use the directory layout structure like Alamofire

-        1. Use Terminal.app to rename folders

-                cd ~/Desktop/__PROJECT_NAME__/iOS\ Example/
-                mv iOS\ Example/ Source

-        2. Use Xcode to update the name and location of these folders
+        1. Use Xcode to update the name and location of these folders

             1. Open the file iOS Example.xcodeproj in Xcode

             2. Enable to Project navigator on the left and the File inspector on the right

-            3. Use the Project navigator to select the "iOS Example" folder
+            3. Use the Project navigator to select the "iOS Example" folder (yellow icon)

             4. Use the File inspector to change the name to “Source"

-            5. Use the File inspector to change the location (the folder icon button) to ~/Desktop/`__PROJECT_NAME__`/iOS Example/Source

-          3. Fix the Info.plist file configuration (Xcode makes renaming folders a pain)
+        2. Fix the Info.plist file configuration (Xcode makes renaming folders a pain)

             1. Click "iOS Example" on the left (the blue icon)

-              2. Click the target "iOS Example" in the middle
+            2. Click the target "iOS Example" in the middle (app icon)

             3. Click Build Settings on the top of the middle

             4. Enter "Info.plist" in the search box

             5. Edit the "Info.plist File" to be "Source/Info.plist"

     7. Add source code with some functionality to the example